Easy to use multi/single signal display, useful for debugging or monitoring circuits.

 - Updates every tick with great performance (0.16ms even with 100 visible displays, if only a few signals change every tick)

-- Optimized via hidden change detection combinator
+- Optimized via hidden change detection combinator (check for change every tick, only update text on change)

 How to use

-Simply connect to a circuit, put a {} in a message and it will fill with the signal count specified by the message icon
+Simply connect a display panel to a circuit, then put a {} in the message and it should update the text with the signal count depending on the message icon

 Special signals: